Helen Pankhurst

 Helen Sylvia Pankhurst (born 1964) is a British women's rights activist, scholar and writer.
-She is currently CARE International's senior advisor working in the UK and Ethiopia.
+She is currently CARE International's senior advisor working in the United Kingdom and Ethiopia.
 She is the great-granddaughter of Emmeline Pankhurst and granddaughter of Sylvia Pankhurst, who were both leaders in the suffragette movement.
-In 2018 Pankhurst convened Centenary Action, a cross-party coalition of over 100 activists, politicians and women's rights organisations campaigning to end barriers to women's political participation.
+In 2018, Pankhurst convened Centenary Action, a cross-party coalition of over 100 activists, politicians and women's rights organisations campaigning to end barriers to women's political participation.

 Early life and education

 Helen Sylvia Pankhurst was brought up in Ethiopia until the age of 12, the daughter of historian Richard and Romanian-born librarian Rita Pankhurst.
 Richard and his mother Sylvia Pankhurst, the former suffragette, had settled in that country in the 1950s.
 Her paternal grandfather was Silvio Corio, an Italian chef and anarchist.
 Helen's mother was Rita Eldon Pankhurst, academic and activist.
 Helen has one sibling, Alula Pankhurst, like both their parents a scholar of Ethiopia.